RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

   that would be impossible.

-- The back-and-forth mapping between index and id can simply be implemented by a pair of std::vector<clap_id>, std::vector<uint32_t> of length N where N is the number of parameters.
+- The back-and-forth mapping between index and id can simply be implemented by a pair of `std::vector<clap_id>`, `std::vector<uint32_t>` of length N where N is the number of parameters.
   Using the permutation map, accessing parameters by id or index is simple and fast - O(1) in both directions.
 No need to pull in a hash table or anything complicated like that.

-- I guess, that obviates the "cookie" facility as well (which, I suppose, has the purpose of allowing plugins to speed up the lookup of a parameter (object) by id (by avoiding the lookup altogether))
+- I guess, that obviates the "cookie" facility as well which, I suppose, has the purpose of allowing plugins to speed up the lookup of a parameter (object) by id (by avoiding the lookup altogether).